 Believe it or not, when I ask my people what vegetable they’d like for dinner that week, both my husband and my daughter ALWAYS pick roasted broccoli.
 I’d say we have a winner!

-ROASTED broccoli however, is completely different.
+Perfect ROASTED broccoli, however, is completely different.

 Go fresh, all the way.